Process payroll runs

 - In the Payroll Runs list, select the posted payroll run

-- Select General Ledger Log (in Reporting actions)
+- Choose the General Ledger Log action

 - Review entries by GL account